- Gender and Relationships

 Bespoke Services and Bespoke Matchmakers

 A bespoke service will design individual search campaigns to bring forward people matching your partner specifics and should outline to you what can be realistically achieved.
 A true bespoke service is NOT an off the peg service, so it enables the client to ' DEFINE' aspects that will match their own upbringing and present personal and financial lifestyle.
-This is a high-end alternative and people cannot compare it to a membership service, as a bespoke search service has spend a lot on "searching, placing ads in high-quality" publications and magazines that are read by by high-caliber people.
-This is obviously not for everyone, nor would suit everyone, as the cost to produce introductions at this level are well above the average due to the level of advertising required, and of course it reaches a smaller pool of single people, as it is NOT an all walks of life service.
+This is a high-end alternative and people cannot compare it to a membership service that only uses an in-house data base, as a bespoke/executive search service has spend a lot on "searching, placing ads in high-quality" publications and magazines that are read by by high-caliber people.
+This is obviously not for everyone, nor would suit everyone, as the cost to produce introductions at this level are well above the average due to the level of advertising required, and of course it is NOT an all walks of life service.

 The fact is if you're only paying 1, 2 or even 3 k for a 12 months service, it is VERY likely to be full of "all walks of life people" exactly the same as internet dating.
-At £3,000 for 12 months, that is only £250 per month which has to cover operating the service, an office, marketing, staff, utility bills and anything else that keeps the service trying to attract new members.
+At £3,000 for 12 months, that is only £250 per month which has to cover operating the service, an office, marketing, staff salaries, the owners salary, utility bills and anything else that keeps the service trying to attract new members.

 JIll Rhodes-Harvey Dip.Couns, EQ Certified Matchmaker